Jonah Kūhiō Kalanianaʻole

 Jonah Kūhiō Kalanianaʻole (March 26, 1871 – January 7, 1922) was a prince of the Kingdom of Hawaiʻi until it was overthrown by a coalition of American and European businessmen in 1893.
-He later went on to become a representative in the Territory of Hawaii as delegate to the United States Congress, and as such is the only member of Congress ever born into royalty.
+He went on to become the delegate of the Territory of Hawaii to the United States Congress, and as such is the only royal-born member of Congress.

-Kūhiō was often called Ke Ali‘i Maka‘āinana (Prince of the People) and is well known for his efforts to preserve and strengthen the Hawaiian people.
+Kūhiō was often called Ke Aliʻi Makaʻāinana (Prince of the People) and is well known for his efforts to preserve and strengthen the Hawaiian people.
+His birthday is celebrated as a state holiday in Hawaiʻi.

-Early life and family
+Early life

-Kalanianaʻole was born March 26, 1871 in Kukui‘ula, Kōloa on the island of Kauaʻi.
+Kalanianaʻole was born March 26, 1871, in Kukuiʻula, Kōloa on the island of Kauaʻi.
 Like many aliʻi (Hawaiian nobility) his genealogy was complex, but he was an heir of Kaumualiʻi, the last ruling chief of Kauaʻi.
 He was named after his maternal grandfather Kūhiō Kalanianaʻole, a High Chief of Hilo, and his paternal grandfather Jonah Piʻikoi, a High Chief of Kauaʻi.
 His Hawaiian name Kuhio translated into "Chief who leaned forward as he stood," and "Kalanianaʻole" meant "ambitious Chief," or "Chief who is never satisfied."

 Education

-He attended St. Alban's College, now ʻIolani School and Oahu College, now Punahou School, in Honolulu on the island of Oʻahu.
-In the 1870s, a French school teacher at St. Alban's, commented on how young Jonah Kūhiō Kalanianaʻole's eyes twinkled merrily and how he kept a perpetual smile.
+He attended St. Alban's College, now ʻIolani School and Oahu College (now Punahou School), in Honolulu on the island of Oʻahu.
+In the 1870s, a French school teacher at St. Alban's, commented on how the young man's eyes twinkled merrily and how he kept a perpetual smile.
 "He is so cute, just like the pictures of the little cupid", teacher Pierre Jones said.
 The nickname, "Prince Cupid", stuck with Prince Kūhiō for the rest of his life.

-After completing his basic education he also traveled abroad for further study.
-His uncle King Kalākaua championed future Hawaiian leaders attaining a broader education with his 1880 Hawaiian Youths Abroad program.
-The Hawaiian government sent Kūhiō and his two brothers Kawānanakoa and Keliʻiahonui to attend Saint Matthew's School in the United States in 1885.
+After completing his basic education he traveled abroad for further study.
+His uncle King Kalākaua pushed for future Hawaiian leaders to attain a broader education with his 1880 Hawaiian Youths Abroad program.
+The Hawaiian government sent Kūhiō and his two brothers Kawānanakoa and Keliʻiahonui to attend Saint Matthew's School in San Mateo, California in 1885.
 Keliʻiahonui died in 1887 while at home from school.

 In 1890, Kūhiō and Kawānanakoa were sent to attend schools in the United Kingdom.
-This came a year after their cousin Kaʻiulani was also sent to England for school He studied at the Royal Agricultural College in England before graduating from a business school in England.
-He was described as being an excellent marksman and athlete at sports such as football and bicycling.
+This came a year after their cousin Kaʻiulani was also sent to England for school He studied at the Royal Agricultural College in England before graduating from business school in England.
+He was described as an excellent marksman and athlete at sports such as football and cycling.

-Pioneer surfing in the United States and Europe
+Surfing

-While attending school in San Mateo, Kūhiō and his brothers would travel south to the Pacific seashore at Santa Cruz.
+While attending school in San Mateo, Kūhiō and his brothers surfed the Pacific seashore at Santa Cruz.
 The brothers demonstrated the Hawaiian sport of board surfing to the locals, becoming the first California surfers in 1885.
 In September 1890, Kawānanakoa and Kūhiō became the first surfers in the British Isles and taught their English tutor John Wrightson to surf on the beaches of Bridlington in northern England.